Armani-T/Caesium/README.md

 Th prompt will be closed if you type in `exit` and press Enter.
 You can also close it by holding the Ctrl button and clicking C. After doing that, you will be taken back to the normal shell.

 ```
-Caesium v0.1.3 running on win32.
+Caesium v0.1.4 running on linux.
 Press Ctrl+C to exit.
 >> !True
 False